TanishqJuneja/docs/send.web.json.md

 errorcode | Pepipost API error code.
 Its value will be - 0 (zero) in case of success.
 In case of error it will be non-zero integer value. errormessage | Error specific error messages.

-## Using PHP
+## Integrating with PHP

-Its recommended to use SDK in order to use the API.
+Its recommended to use Peipost SDK for PHP in order to integrate Pepipost services with applications written in PHP.
 You can get Pepipost SDK for PHP by <a href="https://github.com/pepipost/pepipost-sdk-php" target="_blank">  clicking here </a> .

 ### Basic Example